xunger99/SAAC-StarCraft-Adversary-Agent-Challenge/README.md

+Installation steps:
+1. conda, (python 2.8)
+2. pip tensorflow-gpu
+3. keras
+4. PySC2
+5. baseline
+6. battle.net + download maps
+7. Download files from this folder
+The above steps have been tested on Mac OSX/Windows 10/Ubuntu platforms.

 Code issues:
 It is well known in the StarCraft programming community that the current PySC2 interface could produce websocket errors during the low-level message passing between multiple agent interfaces.
 To bypass this issue, a thorough programming debug has been conducted in this work to identify the corresponding code.
 Then, a temporary fix has been adopted to rectify the issue before any official fix is available from DeepMind in the near future.